-- A successful track record in setting priorities, and keen analytical, program, and problem-solving skills which support and enable sound decision making.
+- A successful track record in setting priorities, and keen analytical, organizational, and problem-solving skills which support and enable sound decision making.

 - Excellent relationship building skills with an ability to prioritize, negotiate, and work with a variety of internal and external stakeholders.

-- Proficient with MS Office365, Docusign, and other grants management platforms as well as a demonstrated comfort in learning new software/online tools as needed.
+- Proficient with MS Office365 and demonstrated comfort in learning new software/ online tools as needed.